skumarrr123/ZealousZebras__suhanak3_anastasial25_christopherl551_duab2789/README.md

 Ensure that **Git** is installed on your machine.
 For help, refer to the following documentation: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 Ensure that you have spun up a **Droplet** with [Digital Ocean](https://www.digitalocean.com/).
-For help, refer to the following documenation https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu
+For help, refer to the following documenation: https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu

 Ensure that **NGINX** is installed on your machine.
 For help, refer to the following documentation: